ShoppinPal/multi-tenant-loopback-example/README.md

 1. A `sysAdmin` like role for access over REST is unnecessary when compared to the security threat it poses.
 One can always SSH into the server directl and use something like `loopback-console` instead for `sysAdmin` purposes.
 Possibly exposing some kind of server-side-only impersonation API would make it even more useful.
 2. Currently there aren't any known use cases which merit exposing `TeamModel` over REST and given how it would complicate the ACLs a lot when attempting to prevent REST~ful users from adding themselves to other teams ... its just better to keep `TeamModel` at server-side-only.

+## Improvements

+* Instead of saving role as-is into `TeamModel` when provided by a restful client, some sort of validation against pre-seeded `Role`s should be performed.

 ## Testing Multi Tenancy

 ```